 We’re excited to welcome your youth aboard Seaward for our Voyage Seaward overnight sailing program.
-We would like to share some details and reminders to help you prepare for your youth’s upcoming trip on San Francisco Bay.
+Below are details and reminders to help you prepare for your youth’s upcoming trip on San Francisco Bay.

 - Please be sure that all paperwork is complete and submitted to our office prior to arrival.
-This includes a registration form, a signed Youth Liability Release form, and a Youth Medical, Health, and Waiver Form Please be sure you have communicated any dietary restrictions, severe allergies, or medical conditions in the medical form.
+This includes our online registration form and a Youth Medical, Health, and Waiver Form Please list any dietary restrictions, severe allergies, or medical conditions in the medical form.
 The completed and signed medical form can be scanned and emailed to email@example.com or mailed to 3020 Bridgeway #278, Sausalito, CA 94965.
 Please submit the medical form at least one month before your scheduled voyage.

 - Please refer to the accompanying suggested packing list.
 Most importantly, please note that it can get very cold on the water, and can be wet.
 Bring layers!